-We have lunch together in Taranto before driving to the lovely Baroque city of Lecce.
+In the afternoon we drive to the lovely Baroque city of Lecce.
 (Overnight Lecce) BL

-Day 14: Thursday 25 October, Lecce - Galatina - Otranto - Lecce
+Day 13: Thursday 24 October, Lecce - Galatina - Otranto - Lecce

 - Basilica of St Catherine of Alexandria, Galatina

 - Ruined castle, Otranto (exterior)

 - Otranto Cathedral

 This morning we visit the beautiful frescoed Romanesque / Gothic church of St Catherine of Alexandria in Galatina.
 Its typically Apulian Romanesque façade has a porch with a sculpted lintel depicting Christ and the Apostles.
 Behind the façade is a fine 13th-century Italian Gothic church whose interior is covered with magnificent frescoes by Tuscan artists working in the style of Giotto.
 The extremely ambitious cycle depicts scenes right through from Genesis to Revelation.